wptrainingteam/introduction-to-css/README.md

 2.Using its class.
 A single class can be used multiple times and for different elements in a single document.
 If the element to be targeted has class, you can target it using that class.
 For targeting a class in CSS you will use a dot '.' before its class name.
 Let's see how it works?

-Assume you have a 'p' tag with class 'text-small' which will look something like this '<pre><p class="text-small"></p></pre>' and you want its 'font-size' to be '12px'.
+Assume you have a 'p' tag with class 'text-small' which will look something like this `<p class="text-small"></p>` and you want its 'font-size' to be '12px'.
 You will write it as below:

 <pre>p.text-small {
     font-size: 12px;